wangjlypodcast/wangjlypodcast.github.io/_posts/superficial feelng at' just send me word: a true story of love and survival in gulag'.md

 documents responded that era.

-An English author wrote a story which is too real as a literature in my opinion. but it has the power to stun me.
+An English author wrote a story which is too real as a literature in my opinion. but it has the power to stun and astound me.